Typo, the typographic game of chance – Cooper & Beatty, Tony Mann, 1965

 Description

-Board game with box containing two dice and six chess-like figures.
+Large board game, with small box containing two dice and six chess-like figures, in envelope.

 Publication